khanhhuy288/maf-chat-agents-system/README.md

 # 🎫 Ticket Agent System

 Showcase of a Microsoft Agent Framework workflow that turns free-form German IT helpdesk messages into routed tickets.
-The system combines Azure OpenAI reasoning, identity extraction, category-specific handling, and Logic App dispatch—all while remaining fully local-dev friendly.
+The system combines Azure OpenAI reasoning, identity extraction, category-specific handling, and Logic App dispatch, all while remaining fully local-dev friendly.

 ## 📑 Table of Contents
 - [Features](#features)